 This is what a sample class diagram looks like:

-The class is represented as a rectangle, divided in 3 boxes one under another.
+The class is represented by a rectangle, divided in 3 boxes underneath each other.
 The name of the class is at the top.
 Next, there are the attributes (UML term) of the class (in .NET they are called member variables and properties).
 At the very bottom are the operations (UML term) or methods (in .NET jargon).
 The plus/minus signs indicate whether an attribute / operation is visible (+ means public) or not visible (- means private).
 Protected members are marked with #.

 Class Diagram – Example of Generalization